dojo/framework/docs/en/testing/basic-usage.md

 Dojo supports two types of testing approaches, unit and functional.
 Unit tests are tests run via node and the local [Selenium] tunnel and test isolated blocks of code.
 Functional tests are run using Selenium in the browser and test the overall functionality of the software as a user would interact with it.
-Running unit and functional tests against selenium requires running the appropriate build using `@dojo/cli-build-app`.
+Running unit and functional tests against Selenium requires running the appropriate build using `@dojo/cli-build-app`.

 This command will execute only your unit tests.